 What is user engagement?

 User engagement is an interaction between your brand and your customers through online and offline channels.
-You can measure user engagement for digital channels through various KPIs like downloads, time surfed on a website, number of sign-ups per week, number of returning users, and more.
+You can measure customer engagement for digital channels through various KPIs like downloads, time surfed on a website, number of sign-ups per week, number of returning users, and more.

 Let me simplify user engagement through the example below: